clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	shape.Size({ 100.0f,100.0f });
 ```

-Next we need a gemotry
+next we need a gemotry:

 ```c++
 	// Create a circle geometry and set it's radius